Install instructions

 1. Mark the offending tooth.

-The gate mask reshapes the film gate from the full 56×41.5 mm frame to the 56×20.5 mm half-frame format.
-It's a two-material hybrid: a self-adhesive vinyl base does the bulk masking, and two rigid ABS strips define the precision frame edges.
+The gate mask reshapes the film gate from the full 645 frame to the panoramic frame shape.
+It is roughly 2.7:1, matching the XPan-style panoramic look while leaving a little real-world alignment tolerance.
+It's a two-material hybrid: a self-adhesive vinyl base does the bulk masking, and two rigid PET strips define the precision frame edges.

 1. Remove the front panel (the lens-side panel of the back).
 Watch for a small loose peg on the bottom-right of the panel as it comes off - it's easy to lose.
 (Pro back only; Super backs don't have it.)